 - AD’s Bank Code (Applicant Dealer Bank’s Code): simply click on this and select from the drop-down your bank.

 - AD’s Address (Applicants Dealer Bank address) will be displayed automatically after you click on “verify” “store” or “submit” operations later on.

 - Select Bank Branch: click and select the branch of your bank that will be processing your Form M, otherwise simply choose headquarter of your bank.
 Note that any branch of your bank can process your form.
 Consequently, you only need to notify your account officer by email to follow up for you.

 “Names and Parties” tab

-- Enter Tax Identification Number (TIN).
-Usually in the form of xxxxxxxx-0001
+- Tax Identification Number (TIN) already embedded after login.
+TIN is usually in the form of xxxxxxxx-0001

-- Enter Applicant State Code; this is the state your company was registered with CAC, irrespective of where you stay to apply.
+- Enter Applicant State Code; this is the state your company was registered with CAC.
+This can also be where you stay to apply.
 Click and choose from menu.

-- Enter Applicant City; the city of registration as in CAC irrespective of where you stay to apply.
+- Enter Applicant City; the city of registration as in CAC or where you stay to apply.
 Click and choose from menu

 - Applicant Name; the applicant name already there embedded on the site.